open-cogsci/osdoc/content/pages/manual/timing.md

  caption: A slow-motion video of the refresh cycle on CRT (center) and LCD/ TFT monitors.
 Video courtesy of Jarik den Hartog and the VU University Amsterdam technical support staff.
 --%

 If a new stimulus display is presented while the refresh cycle is halfway, you will observe 'tearing'.
 That is, the upper half of the monitor will show the old display, while the lower part will show the new display.
 This is generally considered undesirable, and therefore a new display should be presented at the exact moment that the refresh cycle starts from the top.
 This is called 'synchronization to the vertical refresh' or simply 'v-sync'.
 When v-sync is enabled, tearing is no longer visible, because the tear coincides with the upper edge of the monitor.
-However, and this appears to be a little recognized fact, v-sync does not change anything about the fact that the monitor will always, for some time, show both the old and the new display.
+However, v-sync does not change anything about the fact that a monitor does not refresh instantaneously and will therefore always, for some time, show both the old and the new display.

 Another important concept is that of 'blocking on the vertical retrace' or the 'blocking flip'.
 Usually, when you send a command to show a new display, the computer will accept this command right away and put the to-be-shown display in a queue.
-However, the display may not actually appear on the monitor for some time, typically until the start of the next refresh cycle (assuming that v-sync is enabled).
+However, the display may not actually appear on the monitor until some time later, typically until the start of the next refresh cycle (assuming that v-sync is enabled).
 Therefore, you don't know exactly when the display has appeared, because your timestamp reflects the moment that the display was queued, rather than the moment that it was presented.
 To get around this issue, you can use a so-called 'blocking flip'.
 This basically means that when you send a command to show a new display, the computer will freeze until the display actually appears.
-This allows you to get very accurate display timestamps, at the cost of a significant performance hit due to the computer being frozen for much of the time.
+This allows you to get very accurate display timestamps, at the cost of a significant performance hit due to the computer being frozen for much of the time while it is waiting for a display to be shown.
 But for the purpose of experiments, a blocking flip is generally considered the optimal strategy.

 Finally, LCD monitors may suffer from 'input lag'.
 This means that there is an additional and sometimes variable delay between the moment that the computer 'thinks' that a display appears, and the moment that the display actually appears.
 This delay results from various forms of digital processing that are performed by the monitor, such as color correction or image smoothing.
 As far as I know, input lag is not something that can be resolved programmatically, and you should avoid monitors with significant input lag for time-critical experiments.

 For a related discussion, see:

 - <http://docs.expyriment.org/Timing.html#visual>

 ### Making the refresh deadline

 Imagine that you arrive at a train station at 10:30.
 Your train leaves at 11:00, which gives you exactly 30 minutes to get a cup of coffee.
-However, when you have coffee for exactly 30 minutes, you will arrive back at the track just in time to see your train depart and you will have to wait for the next train.
-Therefore, if you have 30 minutes waiting time, you should have a coffee for slightly less than 30 minutes.
-25 minutes, for example.
+However, if you have coffee for exactly 30 minutes, then you will arrive back at the platform just in time to see your train depart, and you will have to wait for the next train.
+Therefore, if you have 30 minutes waiting time, you should have a coffee for slightly less than 30 minutes, such as 25 minutes.

 The situation is analogous when specifying intervals for visual-stimulus presentation.
 Let's say that you have a 100 Hz monitor (so 1 refresh every 10 ms) and want to present a target stimulus for 100 ms, followed by a mask.
 Your first inclination might be to specify an interval of 100 ms between the target and the mask, because that's after all what you want.
 However, specifying an interval of exactly 100 ms will likely cause the mask to 'miss the refresh deadline', and the mask will be presented only on the next refresh cycle, which is 10 ms later (assuming that v-sync is enabled).
 So if you specify an interval of 100 ms, you will in most cases end up with an interval of 110 ms!

-The solution is simple: You should specify an interval that is slightly shorter than what you are aiming for, such as 95 ms. Don't worry about the interval being too short, because on a 100 Hz monitor the interval between two stimulus displays is necessarily a multiple of 10 ms. Therefore, 95 ms will become 100 ms (10 frames), 1 ms will become 10 ms (1 frame), etc. Phrased differently, intervals will be rounded up (but never rounded down!) to the nearest interval that is consistent with your monitor's refresh rate.
+The solution is simple: You should specify an interval that is slightly shorter than what you are aiming for, such as 95 ms. Don't worry about the interval being too short, because on a 100 Hz monitor the interval between two stimulus displays is necessarily a multiple of 10 ms. Therefore, 95 ms will become 100 ms (10 frames), 1 ms will become 10 ms (1 frame), etc. Phrased differently, intervals will be rounded up (and never rounded down!) to the nearest interval that is consistent with your monitor's refresh rate.

 ### Disabling desktop effects

 Many modern operating systems make use of graphical desktop effects.
-These provide, for example, the transparency effects on Windows 7, the wobbly windows on Linux, or the smooth window minimization and maximization effects that you see on many systems.
+These provide, for example, the transparency effects and the smooth window minimization and maximization effects that you see on most modern operating systems.
 Although the software that underlies these effects differs from system to system, they generally form an additional layer between your application and the display.
-This additional layer may prevent OpenSesame from synchronizing to the vertical refresh and/ or from implementing a blocking flip, as described under [Understanding your monitor].
+This additional layer may prevent OpenSesame from synchronizing to the vertical refresh and/ or from implementing a blocking flip.

-Note that although desktop effects *may* cause problems, they usually don't.
+Although desktop effects *may* cause problems, they usually don't.
 This appears to vary from system to system and from video card to video card.
-Nevertheless, to be safe, I recommend disabling desktop effects on systems that are used for experimental testing.
+Nevertheless, when the operating systems allows it, it's best to disable desktop effects on systems that are used for experimental testing.

 Some tips regarding desktop effects for the various operating systems:

 - Under *Windows XP* there are no desktop effects at all.
 - Under *Windows 7* desktop effects can be disabled by selecting any of the themes listed under 'Basic and High Contrast Themes' in the 'Personalization' section.
-- Under *Ubuntu* you can use Unity 2D to disable desktop effects.
+- Under *Windows 10* there is no way to completely disable desktop effects.
-- Under *Linux distributions using Gnome 3* there is apparently no way to disable desktop effects.
+- Under *Ubuntu and other Linux distributions using Gnome 3* there is no way to completely disable desktop effects.
 - Under *Linux distributions using KDE* you can disable desktop effects in the 'Desktop Effects' section of the System Settings.
-- Under *Mac OS* there is apparently no way to disable desktop effects.
+- Under *Mac OS* there is apparently no way to completely disable desktop effects.

 ### Taking into account stimulus-preparation time/ the prepare-run structure